open-contracting-extensions/public-private-partnerships/docs/technical.md

 ## The OCDS for PPPs Schema

-To produce and validate OCDS for PPPs data, create an OCDS 1.1 file, and include the consolidated OCDS for PPPs extensions.
+To produce and validate OCDS for PPPs data, create an OCDS 1.1 file, and declare the consolidated OCDS for PPPs extensions as part of a release or record package.

-TODO TODO TOD

-A compiled OCDS for PPPs schema, with the extensions applied, is also  [available to download](LINK LINK LINK), and a [full reference table is provided](LINK LINK LINK).
+A compiled OCDS for PPPs schema, with the extensions applied, is also  [available to download](/_static/ppp-extension.json), and a [full reference table is provided](LINK LINK LINK).

 ## Who is this for?